Correlation Between Airports and Royal Plus

 Strong

 Over the last 90 days Royal Plus PCL has generated negative risk-adjusted returns adding no value to investors with long positions.
-Despite weak performance in the last few months, the Stock's forward-looking signals remain quite persistent which may send shares a bit higher in April 2025.
+Despite conflicting performance in the last few months, the Stock's forward-looking signals remain quite persistent which may send shares a bit higher in April 2025.
 The latest mess may also be a sign of long-standing up-swing for the company institutional investors.

 Airports and Royal Plus Volatility Contrast